mckennapsean/dissertation/plan-of-work.md

 - clarify this focus in the introduction and throughout the dissertation, especially the case studies: what does this framework provide over previous work?

 3. more complete comparison to existing work, including what existing work is missing

 - detailed comparison with what the 9-stage framework is missing
 - include this overview in daf chapter
-- a few more resources to include, as recommended by committee members
-- clearer use and distinction of the terms “creative”/“creativity”
-- add a short section on agile software development and design, and how this relates to the framework

 4. add in more components of the design activity framework, and why they address what is missing from existing work

 5. integrate a rich discussion of the design activity framework as part of the work completed (case studies)